OpenCMISS-Examples/laplace/README.rst

   :start-after: #DOC-START geometry
   :end-before: #DOC-END geometry

+The call to the ``ComponentMeshComponentSet`` method is not actually required here as all field components will default to use the first mesh component that we created with ``generatedMesh.CreateStart`` method, but if we have defined a mesh that has multiple components (that use different interpolation schemes) then different field components can use different mesh components.
+For example, in a finite elasticity problem we could define our geometry using quadratic Lagrange interpolation, and the hydrostatic pressure using linear Lagrange interpolation.

 We have created a field but all the field component values are currently set to zero.
 We can define the geometry using the generated mesh we created earlier:

 .. literalinclude:: Python/LaplaceExample.py